SEEING PALESTINE: POLITICAL TOURISM

 I like the line in the poem, 1887, by A.E.
 Houseman: Get you the sons your fathers got and God will save the Queen..

 I never accomplished much, if anything, in the world outside the house.
-My Science career was a bust, on account of grandiose notions and an inability to accept help or guidance.
-My foray into Literature led to a lot of self-publication, which ended up filling the basement with my own books.
-This was quite a nuisance until I finally saw a use for them in the garden: You rake the ground flat and lay them as close as possible, like paving bricks.
-Then you cover them with a ground cloth, and finally, cover that with cedar mulch.
-Now I’m taking a stab at World Peace.
+My Science career was a bust on account of grandiose notions and an inability to accept help or guidance.
+My foray into Literature led to a lot of self-publication which filled the basement with my own books, a totally unprofitable nuisance until I finally saw a use for the books: put them on the garden!

-Which brings me at last to the achievements of my children and what I hope to be called from now on.
-Heidi is currently President of the Linguistics Society of America and Jonah has four degrees in physics and engineering from famous Universities; he runs the company he founded, Hydrogen Sports, the main product of which is a ball machine that has greatly improved my tennis.
+Heidi is currently President of the Linguistics Society of America and Jonah has four degrees in physics and engineering from famous Universities; he runs a factory and company he founded, Hydrogen Sports.
+Their main product is a ball machine that has greatly improved my tennis.
 My dear, deceased wife, Carolyn Harley, won enough fame for two people in her career as a Neuroscientist.
-I am Abu Heidi and Jonah.

 * * * * * *